fnx-io/i69n/README.md

 (Dart standard for source generation) and it can be used with Flutter, AngularDart or any other type of Dart project.

-## Motivation and goals
+# i69n: 51 points simpler than your standard i18n!

 * The official Dart/Flutter approach to i18n seems to be ... complicated and kind of ... heavyweight.
 * I would like my messages to be **checked during compile time**.
 Is that message really there?
 * Key to the localized message shouldn't be just some arbitrary String, it should be a **getter method**!
-* And if the message takes some **parameters**, the method should take those parameters!
+* And if the message takes some **parameters**, it should be a method which take those parameters!
-* I like to bundle messages into thematic groups, the i18n tool should support that and help me with it.
-* Dart has awesome **string interpolation**, I want to leverage that!
-* I like build_runner and code generation.
-* I love the name. i69n is hilarious.

-# i69n: 51 points simpler than your standard i18n!

 ## How to use with Flutter